 Or am I writing to entertain?
 If you found this post entertaining, your life is likely even less exciting than mine. 😉 Hopefully, if I’ve done my job well, you learned something from this post.
 Yes, in this post, I am writing to educate and inform.

-My goal in writing this post was to help you understand the meaning of the word copy as it’s used in writing—particularly in marketing and advertising.
-In addition, I hope you now know that copy in this usage is an uncountable noun (even if Grammarly doesn’t).
+My goal in writing this post was to help you understand the definition of copy as it’s used in writing—particularly in marketing and advertising.
+In addition, I hope you now know that copy in this usage is an uncountable noun.
+If you do, you’re doing better than Grammarly.

 Let me know in the comments—did you learn anything from this post?
 Or did I just waste your time?